SerratedSharp/CSharpWasmRecipes/README.md

 [JSMarshalAs<JSType.Function<JSType.Object>>] Action<JSObject> listener
 ```

 As demonstrated above, we can access properties of the event parameter `JSObject eventObj` using JSObject's.GetPropertyAs\* methods.
-For example, we might use `eventObj.GetPropertyAsJSObject("currentTarget")` to retrieve a reference to the HTMLElement and then pass this to other interop methods that might change the state of the button or retrieve data from the form.
+For example, we might use `eventObj.GetPropertyAsJSObject("target")` to retrieve `event.target` as a reference to the HTMLElement, then pass this to other interop methods that might change the state of the button or retrieve data from a parent form.

 Approaches of interacting with the event object (some of which covered in examples elsewhere in this document):
 - Calling the JSObject's GetPropertyAs\* on the `eventObj`